Office of Educational Accessibility

 University of the Arts is committed to providing equal access to individuals with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973, the ADA of 1990 and the ADA amended.

-UArts values diverse types of learners and is committed to the ways in which a neurodiverse community can enhance our academic environment and deepen our University's strategic mission.
+UArts values diverse learners and is committed to the ways in which a neurodiverse community can enhance our academic environment, advance human creativity, and deepen our University's strategic mission.
+In addition, we value:

 Registration for Services, Resources, and Information

 Students who have a diagnosed medical, physical, psychological, and/or learning disability, may qualify for reasonable accommodations at the University of the Arts.

 To receive academic or residential accommodations students must register with the Office of Educational Accessibility.
 Click here for details about the registration process.

 OEA has a variety of resources listed to help create an inclusive campus environment.

 Click here to visit our Accessibility Resources